trueaccord/DogPush/README.md

 - will create new monitors
 - will update existing monitors (so it could override what you were doing if you edit an existing monitor in datadog)
-- will *never* remove or touch untracked monitors (that is, datadog monitors that are not any of the yaml files).
+- will not remove or touch untracked monitors (that is, datadog monitors that are not in any of the yaml files) unless the `--delete` flag is passed in.

 This command can run from a cronjob to ensure the monitors on DataDog are synchronized with the local monitors.